-

 What Are Author Bios and How to Write Them: A Step-By-Step Guide

-This week I’m taking a break from the usual writing blogs (huuuge guide on world building coming next week) to talk about author bios.
+This week I’m taking a break from the usual writing blogs (huuuge guide on world building coming in the next couple of weeks) to talk about author bios.
 So, what’s an author bio?
 Well, it’s this little paragraph that introduces a writer and sums up who they are.
 Think: their work, their credentials and really, anything else that readers should know about them.
 Naturally, as you can imagine, this is probably one of the most important things you’ll ever write (aside from your stories).
 A killer author bio can make or break your book’s sale – literally.
 You’ll be pitching it to literary agents, publishers and your readers.
-It’s your calling card and so,…
+It’s your…

 How to Write the Perfect Scene: A Writer’s Guide